 File and folder security can be copied and compared.
 File system security can only be used with NTFS and ReFS file systems.
-It cannot be used with FTP, the cloud, etc. These features are only available in SyncBackSE and SyncBackPro.
+It cannot be used with FTP, the cloud, etc.

 To only copy the security when a file or folder is copied or created then enable the option Copy sub-directory and file security permissions on the Copy/Delete->Folders settings page and disable the option Compare file and folder security.
 If Backup read/write file copying or Windows File Explorer method of file copying is being used then all the security settings for files and folders will be copied regardless of the settings below.